cyclus/cyclus.github.com/source/module/cycpp.rst

 Inventories
 ------------
-In addition to the normal :ref:`dbtypes`, state variables may also be declared with the ``cyclus::Inventories`` type.
+In addition to the normal :doc:`dbtypes`, state variables may also be declared with the ``cyclus::Inventories`` type.
 This is a special cyclus typedef of ``std::map<std::string, std::vector<Resource::Ptr> >`` that enables the storing of an arbitrary of resources (map values) by the associated commodity